appsignal/appsignal-kubernetes/README.md

 After installing AppSignal for Kubernetes into a cluster, an Automated Dashboard automatically appears on AppSignal showing you an overview of the nodes in your Kubernetes cluster.
 The reported metrics can also be used to create custom dashboards through the [Dashboard and Graph Builder](https://appsignal.com/redirect-to/app?to=dashboard&overlay=dashboardForm).

+## Development

+### Publish new releases

+To publish a new release, follow these steps:

+- Tag a new release in Git: `git tag vx.x.x`
+- Run the publish task: `make push`

+The last tag will used as the new version published to the [appsignal/appsignal-kubernetes](https://hub.docker.com/repository/docker/appsignal/appsignal-kubernetes/tags) image on Docker Hub.

 ## Support

 Please don't hesitate to [contact us](mailto:support@appsignal.com) if we can assist you in getting AppSignal for Kubernetes setup.